Flying Blind (TV series)

-Flying Blind is an American sitcom that aired on Fox from September 1992 to May 1993.
+Flying Blind is an American sitcom that aired on Fox from September 13, 1992 to May 2, 1993.
 The series stars Corey Parker and Téa Leoni.

 Synopsis

-The series revolves around awkward post-collegian Neil Barash (Parker) who, by serendipity, meets beautiful libertine Alicia (Leoni) and begins a relationship with her.
+The series revolves around an awkward recent college grad, Neil Barash (Parker), who meets and starts dating a beautiful libertine woman, Alicia (Leoni), with a wild past.
 The show explores the difficulties faced by self-conscious and repressed Neil in dealing with the erotic antics of Alicia and her eccentric roommates, Jordan (Robert Bauer) and Megan (Clea Lewis).

+In the first half of the season, Neil lives at home with his parents, and works in an office with his father.
+In the second half of the season, producers re-tooled the show; Neil moves in with Alicia and her roommates, and takes a job working for an unusual couple (Charles Rocket and Mary Woronov) who make low budget exploitation movies.

-Veteran comedy actor Peter Boyle guest starred as Alicia's father, a former spy, and Charles Rocket had a recurring role as movie maker Dennis Lake.
-Thomas Haden Church, acting full-time on Wings, also served in a recurring role as Jonathan.
-In addition to Leoni, an assortment of stars had guest spots or cameos in the series before they became famous, including Diedrich Bader, Jill Hennessy, Greg Grunberg, Lisa Kudrow, Adam Ferrara, Andy Dick, Willie Garson and Noah Emmerich.
+Veteran comedy actor Peter Boyle guest starred in two episodes as Alicia's father, a former spy.
+Thomas Haden Church also appeared in two episodes as Alicia's ex.
+In addition to Leoni, an assortment of stars had guest spots or cameos in the series before they became famous, including Diedrich Bader, Jill Hennessy, Greg Grunberg, Lisa Kudrow, Adam Ferrara, Andy Dick, Willie Garson, and Noah Emmerich.